-I know—how ridiculous!
-But here’s the thing: we all have these days.
-We all get infuriated by trivial things, and we overreact.
+Here’s the thing: Anger is normal.
+We all have those days that are completely infuriating.
+We receive bad news or things don’t go as planned.
+This, on top of trivial things, can cause us to overreact with rage.
 Now, there’s another thing we have in common here: we all also have the ability to better manage that anger.
-Whether it stems from something silly, like the way your hair looks, or something more serious, like getting let go unexpectedly from your job, you can learn to express your anger more effectively.
+Whether it stems from something silly, like a bad hair day, or something more serious, like getting let go unexpectedly from your job, you can learn to express your anger more effectively.
 Whatever the case may be, the following tips will help you do just that:

 It’s also helpful to focus on what’s in your control and to accept what isn’t.
-Kimberly Hershenson, licensed master social worker, gives an example: “Make a list of what you can’t control regarding your situation (e.g., deadlines, your boss yelling at you) and what you can control (e.g., managing your time, setting up a meeting with your boss to discuss your issue).
-Focus on what you can control to make change and accept what you cannot control.”
+Kimberly Hershenson, a Licensed Master Social Worker, gives an example: “Make a list of what you can’t control regarding your situation (e.g., deadlines, your boss yelling at you) and what you can control (e.g., managing your time, setting up a meeting with your boss to discuss your issue).
+Then, focus on what you can control to make a change and accept what you cannot control.”

-“Mindful journaling is also an excellent way to keep your anger in check,” says Dr. Sal Raichbach PsyD, licensed clinical social worker.
+“Mindful journaling is also an excellent way to keep your anger in check,” says Dr. Sal Raichbach, a Licensed Clinical Social Worker.
 “The idea is to record your emotions as you’re feeling them and write your way through the process of feeling, accepting, and letting it go.
 When you’re angry, putting pen to paper forces you to recognize and feel your emotions without having an outburst.
 Plus, the act of writing is calming in itself, especially when it is entirely expressive.”

-Lastly, consider meeting with a mental health professional to learn about your anger and how to better manage your outbursts.
-“Many of us have been raised to believe that angry feelings are not welcome while most other emotions are invited in, including happiness, fear, sadness, worry, surprise, and anticipation,” Dr. Fran Walfish, a family and relationship psychotherapist, explains.
+If your anger is out-of-control and the above techniques don’t help, consider meeting with a mental health professional to learn about your specific triggers and how to better manage your outbursts.
+“Many of us have been raised to believe that angry feelings are not welcome while most other emotions are invited in, including happiness, fear, sadness, worry, surprise, and anticipation,” Dr. Fran Walfish, a Family and Relationship Psychotherapist, explains.
 “When not expressed, the anger builds up internally.
 The person either becomes explosive or holds it in and feels tremendous anxiety containing powerful unpleasant emotions.
 If this is you, you may benefit from a series of therapy sessions to learn how to express strong feelings directly in the moment so that they don’t build up and sabotage your own ability to stay balanced and calm in your everyday life.”